October 4, 2024

 NYS Fall Foliage Report

-Gorgeous peak foliage will be arriving throughout most of the Adirondacks this weekend, as well in many parts of the Catskills, while leaves in other parts of the state will generally range from just changing to midpoint of change.
+Gorgeous peak foliage will be arriving throughout most of the Adirondacks this weekend, as well as in many parts of the Catskills, while leaves in other parts of the state will generally range from just changing to midpoint of change.
 This is according to the field reports from more than 85 volunteer observers for the Empire State Development Division of Tourism’s I LOVE NY program.

 Coming Up